pcmichaud/micro/source/invest.rst

 Source: `RSI Survey on Retirement Savings Vehicles <https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP2/UTJDYA>`_, Quebec and Ontario age 35-55.
 This extract contains data from 1305 respondents with positive savings in RRSP, TFSA or other taxable accounts.

 Participation Costs
 ~~~~~~~~~~~~~~~~~~~

 One way of explaining the behavior of those who do not invest anything in stocks is to introduce participation costs.
-These can be real (cost of opening a trading account, etc) or psychological, perhaps due to present-bias. `Vissing-Jorgensen (2002) <https://www-nber-org.proxy2.hec.ca/papers/w8884>`_ explores this idea and shows small participation costs can make a large difference.
+These can be real (cost of opening a trading account, etc) or psychological, perhaps due to present-bias. `Vissing-Jorgensen (2002) <https://www-nber-org.proxy2.hec.ca/papers/w8884>`_ explores this idea and shows small participation costs can explain non-participation.

 We can adapt our framework to seek the participation costs that would act as a lower bound that rationalizes the decision of our respondents.
 A respondent is indifferent between participating in stocks and not participating provided

 .. math::
    u_i(w_i(1+r_s)) = E_r u_i(w_i(1+r_s) + \alpha_i (\tilde{r}-r_s) - \tau_i)

+where :math:`\tau_i` is a participation cost.
 Conditional on participating, the optimal share is :math:`\alpha_i = w_i` given what the risk aversion parameters we observe.
 Hence, the idea is to solve for :math:`\tau_i`, the participation cost that make this an equality for those who do not invest in stocks.
 One way to do this is to use a normal distributions for returns.
-The notebook computes estimates of participation costs.
+The notebook below computes estimates of participation costs.
 Only a quarter of non-participants have costs lower than 150$, half lower than 755$.
 Hence, more than half require participation costs larger than 1000$ to rationalize their choices.
-Given how easy it is these days to buy an ETF fund using internet platforms for free, these participation costs remain a puzzle.
+Given how easy it is these days to buy an ETF fund using internet platforms for free, these participation costs remain a puzzle for this group.

 .. figure:: /images/participation_costs.png
    :scale: 100